dev-tips/dev-tips/content/10-do-not-use-fat-arrows-because-of-this /post.md

 a = new A
 ```

-What CoffeeScript does with fat arrows is: it uses the apply function to bind the context to the class instance to the function.
-That the function has always the same context, no matter where it gets called.
+What CoffeeScript does with fat arrows is: it uses the apply function to create a new function where the context of the class instance is bound to the function.
+Therefore the function has always the same context, no matter where it gets called.

-**Compiled JavaScript**

 ```js
 var A, a,